-3.3.7 Information Technologies (IT)
+3.3.7 Information Resources (IR)

 In order to manage and minimize its IT risks, JCCBI has implemented a business continuity strategy, which will be tested and reviewed on an annual basis by the Business Continuity Committee.
-The IT division plans to test a critical procurement business function in fiscal year 2022-2023.
+The IR division has updated the continuity matrix and will, together with the Procurement division, test the critical procurement business function in the third quarter of fiscal year 2022-2023.

 JCCBI's strategy for improving the security posture continues as part of the Information Technology and Systems Improvement Program.
-This program comprises several initiatives, some of which were completed in the first quarter, and will extend through the last quarter of 2022-2023.
+This program comprises several initiatives and, by the end of the second quarter, 78% of the planned initiatives had been completed.
+The program will extend through the last quarter of 2022-2023.

-In addition, penetration testing and employee awareness activities are carried out on an ongoing basis.
+In addition, penetration testing, phishing tests and employee awareness activities are carried out on an ongoing basis.